vivianreutens/vivianreutens.github.io/_posts/2025-11-25-comparativepolitics.md

 The United States and Canada based their election systems off of the UK's.
 The UK has 650 different constituencies which each use FPTP to elect a single MP to the House of Commons.
 FPTP is also used for local elections (councillors, parish and town council elections, police and crime commissioner elections...).

+There are <a href = 'https://www.britannica.com/question/How-many-political-parties-are-there-in-the-U-K'> thirteen </a> parties represented in Parliament as of 2025.
+However, the UK has an ENP of 3.24.
+The main parties represented in Parliament are the Labour Party (center-left, 404 MPs), The Conservative "Tory" Party (center-right, 119 MPs), and the Liberal Democrats (center-left, 72 MPs).

+The structure of FPTP favors parties with strong geographical support, as parties need a majority in each local constituency to get MPs.
+As a result, we see two major parties UK-wide and quite a few local/nationalist parties that have geographical strongholds.
+Examples of the latter include Sinn Féin (Irish republican and democratic socialist), Plaid Cymru (Welsh nationalist), and the Scottish National Party (Socttish nationalist).[^2]

-Below is a slideshow[^2] displaying the share of seats in Parliament in different years.
+Below is a slideshow[^3] displaying the share of seats in Parliament in different years.
 Click the upper two arrows to freely toggle back and forth; click the middle button to have it play for you.

 <iframe scrolling = 'no' sandbox="allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation" src = 'https://flo.uri.sh/story/163875/embed?auto=1' width="100%" height="668px" frameborder="0" style="border:1" allowfullscreen></iframe>

 ## Modified PR: Japan